ArticlesWarewulf

 sudo dnf install -y podman

-Next, we'll create a folder to add our Containerfile to:
+Next, we'll create a directory to add our Containerfile to:

 mkdir rockylinux-9-nvidia